-Debt collectors sometimes find their way onto our credit reports and into our lives through our mailboxes, computers, or phones, asking us to pay old debts.
+Debt collectors can find their way onto our credit reports and into our lives through our mailboxes, computers, or phones asking us to pay old debts.

 Rest assured, you can manage the situation effectively with a little background knowledge.

 Who is Alliance One?

 Alliance One, a subsidiary of Teleperformance USA, contracts with financial services companies, credit card lenders, health care providers, and government agencies to collect delinquent payments and other debts.

 Alliance One is a debt collector but not the owner of any debt.
 Unlike other debt collection agencies, Alliance One does not buy old debt and then collect on accounts for profit.

 Instead, Alliance One works as a third party collections agency to collect past-due payments on behalf of other entities.
 Then, the original creditor pays Alliance One for its help collecting the debt.

 If Alliance One gets in touch with you about a debt, the original creditor still owns your account and your debt.

 Alliance’s parent company, Teleperformance USA, is a call center.
 It provides technical support and billing services for well-known companies such as DirecTV, Verizon, and United Healthcare.